ybdesign01/estation-backend/README.md

 Example of error response:
 {
-    "message": "The user with id 1 does not exist"
+    "msg": "The user with id 1 does not exist"
 }

 The possible status codes are: